Generating and using tokens

 If a token has an expiration date and is past the expiration, it will no longer be usable.
 The token will still be visible under User > My Account > Security, where you can revoke it like any other token.

-User tokens are used in the following scenarios:
+User tokens must replace your normal login process in the following scenarios:

-- when running analyses on your code, use the token as value of the
+- when running analyses on your code, replace your login with the token in the

 - when invoking web services, pass the token instead of your login while doing the basic authentication.